fish-shell/fish-shell/sphinx_doc_src/index.rst

 - ``fish_color_host``, the color used to print the current host system in some of fish default prompts

+- ``fish_color_host_remote``, the color used to print the current host system in some of fish default prompts, if fish is running remotely (via ssh or similar)

 - ``fish_color_cancel``, the color for the '^C' indicator on a canceled command

 Additionally, the following variables are available to change the highlighting in the completion pager: